valeno-dev/python-projects/2. intermediate/guess-number-(bot)/README.md

 ---

+## 💡 Features
+- Two guessing modes: Random & Smart (Binary Search)
+- Input validation for user responses
+- Friendly user prompts and emojis for better interaction
+- Docstring documentation inside the main function
+- Clean and modular structure using `if __name__ == "__main__":`

+---

 ## ⚙️ How It Works
 1. You decide a range (e.g., 1–100) and the number of attempts (e.g., 7).
 2. The bot asks which mode you want to use: